delanc3/PTZ-Optics/README.md

 <img src="https://github.com/j-trueman/PTZ-Optics/assets/82833724/bd2bbce4-6168-4db5-a95c-f136fbc83b50" width="500">

+The "Preset" panel is used for calling presets[^3] that the user has defined.
+The "Preview" panel displays a preview of whichever preset is currently being hovered over in the "Preset" panel.
+The "PTZ" panel has controls for the camera, allowing the user to (as the name sugests) pan, tilt and zoom the camera as well as adjust the focus.

 [^1]: I will most likely remove the dependancy on php sometime in the near future, it's only neccessary at the moment to allow for thumbnail downloads of preset positions
 [^2]: This section will be updated whenever significant changes to the UI are made
+[^3]: Setting presets currently requires going to a different page but I'll eventually change this to just a toggle to switch between calling and setting